 - Preferences guidance - the selection of your preferences is an important stage in the recruitment process as it directly impacts what offers you will be made.
 This section provides guidance on some of the commonly queried steps in the process.

-- ACCS-AM vs IMT - the recruitment for both ACCS-AM and IMT takes place through the same application and interview process.
+- ACCS-IM vs IMT - the recruitment for both ACCS-IM and IMT takes place through the same application and interview process.
 Preferences for both programmes will be visible to all applicants that progress to this stage.

-In addition to this, there is information in the document library about the relative competitiveness of each region using data from previous recruitment rounds.
+In addition to this, there is information in the document library about the relative competitiveness of each region using data from the 2023 recruitment round.

 Towards the end of the interview period you will be contacted and invited to make your programme preferences.
 This will be done by logging in to your account on the Oriel application system.

-This is a complex and time-consuming area of the process; the applicant survey in 2019 showed 75% of candidates reported that completing the programme preference process took over 3 hours, with 33% reporting that it took more than 10 hours.
+This is a complex and time-consuming area of the process; a recent applicant survey had over 70% of candidates reporting that completion of the programme preference process took over 3 hours, with 35% reporting that it took more than 10 hours.
 Reading the guidance below about how to choose preferences on Oriel, as well as some general guidance on the 'Preferences guidance' tab, will help you navigate this part of the process.

 You should move all posts for which you wish to be considered into the preferences section.
 All posts you move into this section must be put into rank order; ie the post you want most at the top as #1, next-most at #2, etc.